 Like all suppliers, Eon must disclose details of its fuel mix under law.
 The fuel mix you see below is an average of all the fuel used across its corporate and domestic ventures in the UK.
 As you can see from the table, the figures don’t make for great reading for the environmentally-conscious among us:

-Despite claiming to offer 100% renewable deals by engaging in carbon offset programmes, Eon is more reliant on fossil fuels than the national average.
-Given that most of us aren’t happy with the extent of our own reliance on fossil fuels, this is very discouraging.
-The table shows little faith or investment on Eon’s part in a renewable future, with significantly less energy sourced from renewable sources and significantly more from gas.
+Despite claiming to offer 100% renewable deals by engaging in carbon offset programmes, Eon is slightly more reliant on fossil fuels than the national average.
+The table does show more investment on Eon’s part in a renewable future, however, with more energy sourced from renewable sources than the UK average.

 Home or business customers can use their Eon login to manage their account online or via the Eon mobile app.
 The app gives Eon customers control over their energy usage, allowing them to use their smartphones to do the following: